FullPowerMore02/AIPrototype2023/CCXT_Flask_LSTM_Price_Prediction_500Days-main/README.md

 This repository contains an implementation of a ETH Price Prediction system using LSTM (Long Short-Term Memory) neural networks.
 The system utilizes the CCXT library for fetching historical stock price data, Flask for building a RESTful API, and TensorFlow for implementing the LSTM model.
 Additionally, it includes components written in JavaScript, HTML, and CSS for the frontend interface.

-The implementation works with real data, eliminating the need for CSV files or simulated datasets.

 ## Technologies Used
 - TensorFlow
 - Flask